aunovis/secure_sum/README.md

 ### Program Call

-To run the analyses and apply the metrics, pass the metrics file as the first and the target as the second argument:
+To run the analyses and apply the metrics, pass the metrics file as the first and the target(s) as the second, third, etc. argument(s):
 ```
-secure_sum <path/to/metrics/file> <target>
+secure_sum <path/to/metrics/file> <target> <additional-targts...>
 ```
+The targets do not necessarily have to be from the same ecosystem.

 For example, to run Secure Sum against a single repository, run:
 ```